SinceWhenBro/starter-reservation-system/README.md

    - The reservation time is before 10:30 AM.
    - The reservation time is after 9:30 PM, because the restaurant closes at 10:30 PM and the customer needs to have time to enjoy their meal.
    - The reservation date and time combination is in the past.
 Only future reservations are allowed.
 E.g., if it is noon, only allow reservations starting after noon today.
-   - display any error messages returned from the API
+   - Display any error messages returned from the API
 2. The `/reservations` API will have the same validations as above and will return 400, along with an informative error message, when a validation error happens.

 ### US-04 Seat Reservation